 And I may be late to the party, but my friend Christa introduced this artist and video to me at a bonfire party (turned youtube party) last night.

 I'm so inspired, I might have to go out and find some of my own vintage tins.
 Or maybe this one from Three Potato Four would work.
+What do you think?
+Would it be worth opening up and burning the candle?
+If so, what kind of flowers would you put in the arrangement?

 Sometimes you can find unique jewelry and gifts at the most unusual places.
 This ring looks like it's right out of a buried treasure, but it hails from an on-line shop that transforms typcial nautical themes and souvenir kitsch into fine jewelry.
 For more summer vacation jewelry, check out the Cape May, Florida, and Hawaii collections.